 The child must meet the following eligibility criteria to be referred for a comprehensive trauma assessment:

 1. The child or youth has a current open MDHHS foster care, children’s protective services (CPS), or MDHHS juvenile justice (JJ) case.
 The current open MDHHS foster care, CPS, or JJ case must remain open until the comprehensive trauma assessment report is completed and sent to the worker, recommendations are reviewed with the family and plans are made for implementation, and the invoice is paid.

-NOTE: CPS investigations are not eligible for comprehensive trauma assessments.
-CPS cases must be open as a Category I or II to be eligible for a comprehensive trauma assessment.
+NOTE: CPS investigations, Category III CPS cases, and prevention cases are not eligible for comprehensive trauma assessments.
+To be eligible for a comprehensive trauma assessment, the CPS case must be open as a Category I or II.

 2. The child must be ages 0-17.

 Prior to referral for a comprehensive trauma assessment, any child less than the three years of age must have been referred to all of the following: